-- Vendor-Enter a vendor, or accept the default vendor. - Subcontract-Enter a subcontract number, or accept the default subcontract number. - Subcontract Line- Select the line to affect in the subcontract, leave the cell blank to create a new line in the subcontract. - Change#-Enter a Change#, or accept the default Change#. - Status-Enter a Status.
+- Vendor.
+Enter a vendor, or accept the default vendor. - Subcontract.
+Enter a subcontract number, or accept the default subcontract number. - Subcontract Line.
+Select the line to affect in the subcontract, leave the cell blank to create a new line in the subcontract. - Change#.
+Enter a Change#, or accept the default Change#. - Status.
+Enter a Status.

+Important!
 These five columns act as a unit.
-In addition to required fields, a value must be entered under each of
+In addition to required fields, a value must be entered under each of these columns except Subcontract Line to be able to save the change order record.

-If the Subcontract Line cell is blank, you have to enter a Cost Code and Cost Type.
+If the Subcontract Line cell is blank, you must enter a Cost Code and Cost Type.